angerandall2/angerandall2/README.md

 Use Pi as an easy way to convert cash to Bitcoin.
-Keep security with the large pool of the people and financial institutions.
+Keep security with the people and financial institutions.

 <!---
 angerandall2/angerandall2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.